rpwillis/SharePoint-Learning-Kit/ReadMe.txt

      computer you're developing on; you can modify the instructions if SQL Server is on a different computer.

-  -- Make sure gacutil.exe is in your Windows PATH environment variable.
-(It's not sufficient for
-     it to be in a command shell PATH.)

-  -- Run the batch file C:\dev\SLK\SkipVerification.bat.
-Warning: this will disable strong name
-     verification for all assemblies that use SLK's public key token ("abc4ed181d6d6a94").
-     However, if you don't do this step (or an equivalent), you won't be able to execute the assemblies you build, because (for security reasons) the SLK source code does not include the code signing private key (only builds of SLK from Microsoft are fully signed with that key).

-     SkipVerification.bat requires that sn.exe be available on your PATH.

-     Tip: If you forgot to run SkipVerification.bat, and an assembly failed to load, you may need to reboot after running SkipVerification.bat.

 Once the one-time configuration above has been done, here's how you build (or rebuild) SLK from the source code: